yousif-khalil-abdulkarim/daiso-core/website/docs/Components/Lock/index.md

 :::

 :::danger
 Note `Lock` class uses `Task` instead of a regular `Promise`.
-This means you must either await the `Task` or call its `defer` method to run it.
+This means you must either await the `Task` or call its `detach` method to run it.
 Refer to the [`@daiso-tech/core/task`](../Task.md) documentation for further information.
 :::

 ### Locks with custom TTL

-You can provide a custom TTL for the key.
+You can provide a custom TTL for the lock.

 ```ts
 const lock = lockProvider.create("shared-resource", {